Brar21/Python_Learning/README.md

   - ".Add()" to add element or value in sets *Set.name.add(value_or_elements) is syntax using method*
      -- You can't same element two or more time --
+     -- You can't add list or dictionary in Sets --
+     -- You can only add Immutable data-type like: "tuples" --